OH2021/Semester-Project-2/README.md

 ## Description

-Auction website with login/logout, profile avatar you can update, look up listings and create own listings.
+Auction website with login/logout, profile avatar you can update, look up listings, create own listings, search on listings and bid on other listings.

 ## Built With